wp-plugins/hitsteps-visitor-manager/readme.txt

 = 4.12 =
 + We have integrated hitsteps analytics with Contact form 7: receive your visitors full details when they contact you!

+= 4.13 =
+* Fixed an issue with WP Super Cache plugin.

 == Frequently Asked Questions ==